Arithmetic toric varieties: Arithmetic Toric Surfaces

 where $u,v,w$ are consecutive primitive vectors in the fan.
 See \cite[\textsection 2.5]{Fulton}.
 Arranging these integers in cyclic order according to the order of their primitive vectors around the origin gives a cyclic sequence.
 For example, the fan for $C_3$ yields the cyclic integer sequence

-We leave it an exercise that the symmetry group of the cyclic sequence of a fan $\Sigma$ equals the automorphism group of $\Sigma$, and that the sequences for the fans in Figures~\ref{Fig:D12} and~\ref{Fig:D8} have the claimed symmetry groups. \end{proof}
+We leave it an exercise that the symmetry group of the cyclic sequence of a fan $\Sigma$ equals the automorphism group of $\Sigma$, and that the sequences for the fans in Figures~\ref{Fig:D12} and~\ref{Fig:D8} have the claimed symmetry groups. \end{proof} Dolgachev and Iskovskikh used arithmetic toric surfaces with the fans shown for $D_{12}$ and $D_8$ to study the plane Cremona group~\cite{DoIs}.